Fa-bi-an/starter-cookie/Readme.md

 In the notebooks directory you will find a starter notebook.
 For installing further packages from pypi just run `poetry add <package>`.
 For more information how to use poetry hava a look in the [documentation](https://python-poetry.org/docs/basic-usage/).

 # Last remarks
-To get a deeper understanding how to this template works and how to creat your own template vistit [algorithmgym](https://algorithmgym.notion.site/Create-a-cookie-template-54598c90e00341dca38e33b4afce84e5).
+To get a deeper understanding how this template works and how to create your own template, visit [algorithmgym](https://algorithmgym.notion.site/Create-a-cookie-template-54598c90e00341dca38e33b4afce84e5).